-8. Hike the Karathonas Beach to a Remote Chapel
+8. Karathonas Beach

 At the end of the beach, there is the white Church of Agios Constantin.
 Wander in its yard and the nearby houses where people and many cats live.

-If you continue a few meters towards the main road you will see that another trail begins.
+If you continue a few meters toward the main road you will see that another trail begins.
 If you follow this easy and short trail – and undeniably this is by far my favorite hike in Nafplion – you will get to the small seaside chapel of Agios Nikolaos Krasoktistos.

 You don’t want to hike to Karathonas?
 Take a taxi to drive you there, it is very close to Nafplion.